 While certain foods can make eczema symptoms worse, others may decrease inflammation and oxidative stress, which could reduce symptoms.

-Additionally, keep in mind that many other factors can contribute to eczema and some children may also need other types of treatment to help relieve symptoms.
+Additionally, keep in mind that many other factors can contribute to eczema and some children may need other types of treatment to help relieve symptoms.

 Just one thing